The Kind

 is laid upon me to take some time to answer these questions for all concerned.
 WHO WE ARE

-NOT At times
+NOT At times our

-our friends make false assumptions about us, and our enemies misrepresent
+friends make false assumptions about us, and our enemies misrepresent our

-we are as old as the Christian religion.
+are as old as the Christian religion.
 Christ’s church does not need reforming

 so long as it stays with the teaching of the Bible.
 We differ with these